mstksg/inCode/copy/entries/functional-models-1.md

 ### Feed-forward Neural Network

-Here's another example: a feed-forward neural network.
+Here's another example: a fully-connected feed-forward neural network layer.

 We can start with a single layer.
 The model here will also take two parameters (a weight matrix and a bias vector), take in a vector, and output a vector.